lammps/lammps/doc/src/pair_lj_cut_coul.rst

 ----------

-A version of these styles with a soft core, *lj/cut/soft*\ , suitable for use in free energy calculations, is part of the USER-FEP package and is documented with the :doc:`pair_style */soft <pair_fep_soft>` styles.
-The version with soft core is only available if LAMMPS was built with that package.
-See the :doc:`Build package <Build_package>` doc page for more info.
+A version of these styles with a soft core, *lj/cut/coul/soft*\ and *lj/cut/coul/long/soft*\ , suitable for use in free energy calculations, is part of the USER-FEP package and is documented with the :doc:`pair_style */soft <pair_fep_soft>` styles.

 ----------